 HDFS 3 Sink Connector for Confluent Platform¶

 The Kafka Connect HDFS 3 Sink connector allows you to export data from Kafka topics to HDFS 3.x files in a variety of formats and integrates with Hive to make data immediately available for querying with HiveQL.
+Note the following:

 This connector is released separately from the HDFS 2.x connector.
 If you are targeting an HDFS 2.x distribution, see the HDFS 2 Sink connector for Confluent Platform documentation for more details.
-If you are upgrading from the HDFS 2 Sink Connector for Confluent Platform, update
+If you are upgrading from the HDFS 2 Sink connector for Confluent Platform, update

 connector.class